RESQUE-Framework/website/README.md

 ### ☑️ Rating sheets (expansion packs)

-One purpose of this central landing page is to collect disciplinary **expansion packs (EPs)** with specific indicators that relevant for a subfield.
+One purpose of this central landing page is to collect disciplinary **expansion packs (EPs)** with specific indicators that are relevant for a subfield.
 Here is a minimal technical specification for expansion packs, in order to increase interoperability:

 - Use xlsx files, comparable to the RESQUE core sheets
 - Each indicator gets a unique ID, starting with a prefix specific to the expansion pack (e.g., "CP1", "CP2" for the "Clinical Psychology" expansion pack).